Tricia Helfer

-Tricia Janine Helfer (born April 11, 1974) is a Canadian actress and former model.
-She played Number Six in the science fiction series Battlestar Galactica (2004–2009).
-She also voiced Sarah Kerrigan in the video game StarCraft II and its expansion packs (2010–2015), and portrayed Charlotte Richards / Goddess in the urban fantasy series Lucifer (2016–2021).
+Tricia Janine Helfer (born April 11, 1974) is a Canadian and American actress and former model.

+Helfer worked as a fashion model from 1992 to 2002 appearing in ad campaigns for Ralph Lauren, Versace, Chanel, and Giorgio Armani, and appearing in shows for Carolina Herrera, Christian Dior, Givenchy, and Dolce & Gabbana and others.
+She appeared on the cover ELLE, Cosmopolitan, Marie Claire, and Vogue, regularly in Maxim magazine and on the February 2007 cover of Playboy.
+In 2002, Helfer relocated to Los Angeles to pursue an acting career.
+She is best known for her role as Number Six in the science fiction series Battlestar Galactica (2003–2009).
+She also portrayed the wife of God in the series Lucifer (2016–2021) and had a recurring role on the CBS sitcom Two and a Half Men.

 Early life

 Helfer was born in rural Donalda, Alberta, Canada, to Dennis and Elaine Helfer.
 She studied at William E. Hay Composite High School in Stettler, Alberta.
 She lived and worked on the family's grain farm with her three sisters, Trena, Tammy and Tara.
 Helfer was discovered at age 17 by a modeling agency scout while standing in line at a movie theatre.

 Career

 Modeling

 In 1992, she won Ford Models' Supermodel of the World contest.
 Helfer retired from fashion modelling in 2002 and said all her shoots since then are related to projects or product endorsements.
 She has appeared in ad campaigns for Ralph Lauren, Versace, Chanel, and Giorgio Armani.

 Helfer has walked for top fashion shows, such as Carolina Herrera, Christian Dior, Claude Montana, Givenchy, John Galliano, and Dolce & Gabbana.
 Helfer has appeared on the covers of Flare, Amica, ELLE, Cosmopolitan, Marie Claire, and Vogue, among others.
 She also regularly appeared in photo shoots by Maxim magazine, was the magazine's wall calendar girl for 2005, and was ranked #57 on the Maxims Hot 100 Women of 2007.
 Helfer was also featured as the cover model for the February 2007 issue of Playboy.

+In 2026, Helfer launched an OnlyFans account.